fxyfeier/Python-100-day-practice/Day02/Day02.md

 >**Note：** In actual development, if we don't know the priority, we can use parentheses to ensure the order of execution of the operation.

+>**Note：** Placeholder

+	- %s can represent either string , int or float;

+	- %d can represent both an int and a float(minus the integer part)

+	- %f can represent both float and int integers (6 decimal places by default)(  if we want to 	preserve the n-digit decimal number, we can express it as the bit %.nf)

 """
 Use of operators